tusharmaurya/RedNet/README.md

-# cycle-gan-dataset
+# RedNet
-Dataset of t shirt images
+Use the notebook and dataset to recolor t shirts to red in fashion images